Microsoft Dynamics CRM Online is a customer relationship management solution with built-in capabilities for enterprise-grade security,

 which details security requirements for the electronic records of companies that sell food and drugs in the United

 FedRAMP is mandatory for cloud services used by U.S. federal agencies.
 Azure maintains a FedRAMP P-ATO at the Moderate

 Impact Level, and Azure Government has received a P-ATO at the High Impact Level.
 Dynamics CRM Online Government and

 Office 365 U.S. Government have received FedRAMP ATOs at the Moderate Impact Level.

-Privacy Act, a US federal law that protects the privacy of students’ education records.
+US federal law that protects the privacy of students’ education records.

 Microsoft certifies that the underlying cryptographic modules used in Microsoft products, including Microsoft enterprise